 The annual fees for their investment services are as follows:

 For clients that invest $1 Million or more:

 Please remember that these fees don’t include any underlying investment expenses, such as ETF expenses.
 If Personal Capital invests all or part of your money in passive ETFs, you will pay another 0.10-0.20% on top of their investment management fees for the ETF expenses.

 There is no obligation to pay for this service, and there are quality alternatives on the market.
 For example, Betterment or Wealthfrontwill manage your assets for 0.25% annually.

 Personal Capital Security

 Personal Capital requires you to register each electronic device that you use.
 They will send you an email or call your cell phone to register each device.
 After registering a device, there is another layer of security that is used when linking financial accounts to your Personal Capital account.
 You must sign in and verify the original online account in addition to your Personal Capital login.
 Data is encrypted with AES-256 with multi-layer key management, including rotating user-specific keys and salts.

 Personal Capital Review Summary

 I don’t pay for their investment advice, but I know many readers are happy with the service.
-The AUM fees are comparable to many financial advisors, so I’ll leave that up to you.
+The AUM fees are comparable to many financial advisors, so I’ll leave that decision up to you.